MauriceROZENBERG-graphtecsas/myPopAI/README.md

    - **URL / Path**: Full URL or local path
    - **Icon**: Font Awesome class (e.g., `fas fa-envelope`), emoji (e.g., 📧), image file, or pasted clipboard image
 3. Click **Save**

+### Using Express Paste

+The "Express Paste" feature streamlines the process of adding a new application or document.

+1. Click the **"Express Paste"** button (`<i class="fas fa-paste"></i> Express Paste`) in the header.
+2. The "Add Application" form will appear.
+3.  **Automatic Paste (Desktop/Supported Browsers)**: If your browser supports direct clipboard access, the URL field will be automatically pre-filled with the content from your clipboard.
+4.  **Manual Paste (Mobile/Restricted Browsers)**: If automatic paste isn't supported or fails, a message will prompt you to manually paste the URL into the field.
+5. Complete the remaining fields (Application Name, Icon, Description) as needed.
+For YouTube links, the name and description might be automatically fetched.
+6. Click **Save**.

 ### Editing Applications